 Will my existing life insurance policy cover me if I get Coronavirus?

-Yes, the good news is that all insurers have confirmed that they will pay out on life insurance if you die from an illness as a result of contracting Coronavirus.
+Yes, the good news is that all insurers have confirmed that they will pay out on life insurance if you die as a result of contracting Coronavirus.
 Life insurance is risk assessed at the time that you apply (a process known as underwriting) and so once your policy starts, it is guaranteed to pay out in any event within the terms of the policy that you were offered.

 Many life insurance companies have made their stance explicitly clear, saying that COVID-19 will not impact any future claims, with LV= saying 'Sadly, some people die directly or indirectly as a result of contracting Coronavirus.
 In such circumstances, our Life Insurance policies would pay out'.